 Poisoning of excessive doses

-There should be severe doses before poisoning (intoxication) occurs.
-Vitamin D intake up to 10 000 IU / day is associated with serum concentrations of 25 (OH) D ≥ 80 nmol / L higher than recommended but without the expected signs of vitamin D toxicity.
-An upper limit of 4000 IU / day is outlined as safe without the risk of poisoning.
-However, vitamin-D increases the calcium level in the blood / serum.
-If pre-existing sickly elevated levels (for example, in hyperparathyroidism) are present, it may cause serious consequences, including heart rhythm disorders.
-Measurement of ionized calcium in serum (blood) and if necessary also parathyroid hormone (PTH) is recommended.
+It will take large doses before poisoning (intoxication) occurs.
+Vitamin D intake of up to 10 IU / day is associated with serum concentrations of 000 (OH) D ≥ 25 nmol / L which are higher than recommended but without expected signs of vitamin D toxicity.
+An upper limit of 80 IU / day is outlined as safe without risk of poisoning.
+However, vitamin D increases calcium levels in the blood / serum.
+Prolonged elevations (for example, in hyperparathyroidism) can have serious consequences, including arrhythmias.
+Measurement of ionized calcium in serum (blood) and, if necessary, parathyroid hormone (PTH), is recommended.

 Pregnancy and vitamin D levels

-It is important to correct for low vitamin-D before and during pregnancy because Vitamin D deficiency is associated with increased risk of various types of pregnancy complications.
+It is important to correct for low vitamin D before and during pregnancy because Vitamin D deficiency is associated with an increased risk of various types of pregnancy complications.

 - It is recommended not to give more than 600IE / day.
 This is to prevent that some with (undiscovered) elevated calcium levels get too much, which can cause birth defects.
 Calcigran Forte in full dose (800 / E) may then be to much